Accounting Pronouncements and Industry Trends

 The ASU requires entities to record equity securities at fair value with adjustments to fair value recorded through the income statement.
 Currently many securities meeting the definition of an equity security are recorded as available-for-sale with fair value adjustments recorded as part of other accumulated comprehensive income.
 Securities meeting the definition of an equity security include any ownership interest in an entity.
 Credit unions with investments in mutual funds, stocks, limited partnerships, and trusts could see unacceptable levels of earnings volatility on their income statements.
 An entity should apply the amendments by means of a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.

 Removing the disclosure of fair value of financial instruments is available for implementation immediately upon issuance of the ASU.
 The effective date for the accounting for equity securities for credit unions is for fiscal years beginning after December 15, 2018.
 Credit Union’s may adopt this ASU early with fiscal years beginning after December 15, 2017.
-Since all credit union's fiscal year end is December 31st due to regulatory reporting, the first date to implement is January 1, 2019.
+Since all credit union's fiscal year end is December 31st due to regulatory reporting, the first date to implement was January 1, 2019.

 In March 2017, the FASB issued ASU 2017-08 “Receivables – Nonrefundable Fees and Other Costs (Subtopic 310-10): Premium Amortization on Purchased Callable Debt Securities”.
 The Board issued this Update to amend the amortization period for certain callable debt securities held at a premium.
 The Board is shortening the amortization period for the premium to the earliest call date.

 The implementation date for “private” companies, which includes credit unions, is for fiscal years beginning after December 15, 2019.
 Early application of the standard is permitted.
-Since all credit union's fiscal year end is December 31st due to regulatory reporting, the first date to implement is January 1, 2020.
+Since all credit union's fiscal year end is December 31st due to regulatory reporting, the first date to implement was January 1, 2020.
 A credit union should apply this update on a modified retrospective basis through a cumulative adjustment directly to retained earnings as of the beginning of the period of adoption.
 Additionally, in the period of adoption, an entity should provide disclosures about a change in accounting principle.